-Use this game to develop other skills such as hitting a ball with a tennis racquet, or catching using a softball glove.
+Use this game to develop other skills such as rolling or dribbling the ball back to their bucket.

-- > Use balls appropriate for ability level, i.e. start with soft balls and move onto harder balls. - > Ensure players throw safely for their partner or team mate to catch, i.e. they do not throw it as hard as they can. - > Players must wait for other teams to stop play before they can retrieve a ball that has gone into another playing space.
+- > Use balls appropriate for ability level, i.e. start with larger soft balls and move onto smaller balls. - > Ensure players throw safely for their partner or team mate to catch. - > Players must be aware of other players and be careful not to run into others when collecting balls.